medaminefh/medaminefh/README.md

 <details open>
 <summary>About me!</summary>
 <br />
-Hi 👋, This is Mohamed Amine Fhal, a Self-taught web developer, has experience in [ HTML, CSS, JS, TS, React, Vuejs, Nodejs, Express, GraphQl, MongoDB, Python, Flask, Django ] & many more!
+Hi 👋, This is Mohamed Amine, a Self-taught software developer, has experience in [ HTML, CSS, JS, TS, React, Vuejs, Nodejs, Express, GraphQl, MongoDB, Python, Flask, Django ] & many more!

 </details>